kestra-io/docs/docs/administrator-guide/configuration/kafka/README.md

 ---
 # Kafka configuration

+**Kafka is an [Enterprise Edition](https://kestra.io/features/enterprise.html) functionality.**

 ## `kestra.kafka.client.properties`
-Most important configuration is to configure the way Kestra connect to the Kafka cluster.
+The most important thing is configuring how Kestra connects to the Kafka cluster.

-Here is a minimal configuration example :
+Here is a minimal configuration example:
 ```yaml
 kestra:
   kafka: